nialredha/ExploreDSP/audio/applications/fft-demo/README.md

 computation time - using the FFT.

 For the time being, I do not see this resource as educational for anyone but me.
-Ultimately, however, my goal is to explain these topics in a way that is helfpul and helpful and interesting to other people.
+Ultimately, however, my goal is to explain these topics in a way that is helpful and interesting to other people.

 ## Fourier Transform